Christian Values Enrichment Days

 CHRISTIAN VALUES: Creation, thankfulness, stewardship.

 ACTIVITIES: Pupils complete a number of data collection tasks to explore how tourism has affected this honeypot site.
-They will explore both the positive and negative effects of tourism, and why stewardship is so important in village.
+They will explore both the positive and negative effects of tourism and why stewardship is so important in this village.

 Year 9